-Many Multirotor, Quadcopter software, such as Cleanflight, Multiwii, allow users to change PID values to adjust the performance of their quadcopters.
-In this post I will explain briefly what PID is, how it affects aircraft stability, and how to tune PID for your quadcopter.
+Many quadcopter software such as Betaflight and KISS allow users to adjust PID values to improve the flight performance.
+In this post I will explain what PID is, how it affects aircraft stability, and finally go through how to tune PID for your quadcopter.

-PID (proportional-integral-derivative) is a closed-loop control system that try to get the actual result closer to the desired result by adjusting the input.
+PID stands for proportional-integral-derivative.
+PID controller is a closed-loop control system that tries to get the actual result closer to the desired result by adjusting the input.
 The error is fed back to the beginning, and the same process repeats.

 There are 3 algorithms in a PID controller, they are P, I, and D.